 Azure is a top cloud vendor offering a wide range of cloud storage services, which you can use to host your WordPress site.
-This article examines key pros and cons of hosting WordPress on Azure, explains the installation process, and explores four pro tips you can use to optimize your Azure-based WordPress site.
+This article examines the key pros and cons of hosting WordPress on Azure, explains the installation process, and explores four pro tips you can use to optimize your Azure-based WordPress site.

-What Is Azure?
+What Is Azure Web Hosting?

 Azure is a platform for cloud computing that is available in software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS) formats.
 You can use Azure to gain access to storage, computing, or networking resources as well as pre-built services like backends for web apps or machine learning tools.

 Some of the most valuable features of Azure cloud services include:

 - Scalability—you can manually or automatically scale resources to meet traffic demands and optimize resource use.